 The charges are calculated using common national charging methodologies that are governed under the Distribution Connection and Use of System Agreement (DCUSA).

-- The Extra-high-voltage Distribution Charging Methodology (EDCM) - the EDCM applies to extra-high-voltage (EHV) designated properties and is based on a long-run incremental cost model (i.e. is forward looking and based on load flow modelling); and
+- The Extra-high-voltage Distribution Charging Methodology (EDCM) - the EDCM applies to extra-high-voltage (EHV) designated properties and is based on a long-run incremental cost model (i.e. is forward looking and based on load flow modelling).

-- The Price Control Disaggregation Model (PCDM) - the PCDM is used to calculate the discounts applied to the all-the-way charges that are applied to tariffs for Independent Distribution Network Operators (IDNOs) operating within our network area.
+These incorporate details of the Price Control Disaggregation Model (PCDM) which is used to calculate the discounts applied to all-the-way charges to determine tariffs for Independent Distribution Network Operators (IDNOs) operating within our area.”

 We operate under two distribution licences one for Yorkshire and one for the Northeast.
 We provide a suite of documents to help you understand these charges all of which can be found in the download section.